spacestation13/DMByExample/src/preprocessor.md

 ## #if / #elif / #else / #ifdef / #endif

 These conditional defines work very similarly to the regular `if()` and `else` logic that we saw earlier, except that you have to close the code block with `#endif`.
-The code within the true statements gets compiled, while the others do not compile.
-Like defines, they get sort of 'swapped out' before the code is run, so they're not typically used with variables, but with other defines.
+The code within the true statements gets compiled, and untrue statements have their code blocks simply not included in the code.
+Like defines, they get sort of 'swapped out' before the code is run, so can't be used with variables, but only with other defines.
 `#elif` is equivalent to `else if`, and `#if` and `#else` are self explanatory.
 `#ifdef DEFINE` is a special case which substitutes in its code block when the define in the argument is defined, and is false otherwise.
-It's functionally identical to `#if defined(DEFINE)`. `#ifndef DEFINE` meanwhile, is the same as `#if !defined(DEFINE)`.
+It's almost functionally identical to `#if defined(DEFINE)`, but comes with a caveat: there is no `#elsedef` for you to connect it to, they have to be closed off with `#endif`. `#ifndef DEFINE` meanwhile, is similar to `#if !defined(DEFINE)`, with the same.
-Like all defines, the indentation does not matter.
-It does matter that the code block's indentation matches the code around it, however.

 ```dm
 // some random defines that get determined before the code compiles.